-The Rhode Island Child Labor Laws is a child labor law poster by the Rhode Island Department Of Labor and Training.
-This is an optional poster, so while it is recommended that you post this if it is relevant to your employees, you are not required to by the Department Of Labor and Training.
+The Rhode Island Child Labor Laws is a labor law posters poster by the Rhode Island Department Of Labor and Training.
+This poster is mandatory for some employers, including employers of minors.

-This poster is optional to post and describes the restrictions in hours and jobs that minors can work and where to get permits so minors can work.
+This poster describes the restrictions in hours and jobs that minors can work and where to get permits so minors can work.

 RI All-In-One Labor Poster: Instead of printing out dozens of posters, employers can also purchase an all-in-one poster that covers both Rhode Island and Federal poster requirements by clicking here .